GoogleCloudPlatform/cloud-code-vscode/README.md

 * Confusing commands or flows
 * Ideas for new features
 * Expanded or more clear documentation
-* Anything that you think would improve your development experience
+* Anything that you think would improve your development experience or these extensions

 ### Filling an Issue
 You can file an issue from the extension: `Cloud Code: Report Kubernetes' Extension Issue on Github`.